taddyb/DeepGroundwater.github.io/docs/blog/posts/agu_2024_review.md

 ## There are a lot of similar ideas...
 Where will this be going in 2025?
 Should I get in on Open-Access 3.0?

 Given the past as a predictor of the future, I believe Open-Access 3.0 likely mirrors patterns we've seen in developer tools before.
 Consider the history of IDEs: while many groundbreaking early applications [no longer exist](https://medium.com/@jankammerath/revolutionary-ides-that-shaped-software-development-de45cbb408fe), but their innovations laid the foundation for modern development environments.
 Some of the novel projects that exist today, like VIM and NeoVIM, were once the same project, but diverged at core points and now exist separatly using different roadmaps.
 The projects often pull inspiration from one another, but are different entities.
 At its core, Open-Access 3.0 is straightforward: distributed reads and writes around cloud-optimized datasets.
 However, as we saw at AGU this year, this simple idea can become complex when datasets expand across spatial and temporal dimensions and increase in parameter count.
-Each scientist running an experiment is solving similar problems in distinctive ways.
 Just as the IDE landscape eventually settled into a few dominant platforms while maintaining room for specialized tools, I believe Open-Access 3.0 will follow suit.
 Some platforms may emerge as standards, particularly for specific scientific domains or data types.
 However, the diversity of scientific computing needs means there will always be value in creating new approaches.
 If existing tools don't align with your research requirements—whether it's for watershed modeling, ICESat-2 data querying, or machine learning I/O optimization—the field needs your contribution.
 So dust off that keyboard and get working!
 AGU25 abstracts are due in 8 months!

 ## My prediction for next year